BenNicholls/tyumi/README.md

 The API is liable to change drastically as I flesh out Tyumi's capabilites, but for simple games you can target the latest 0.x release (currently 0.1).
 Version 0.1 has the following features (in varying states of maturity):

 - **Game engine** with simple game loop.
-Compose your game around a Tyumi.State object and Tyumi will run it!
+Compose your game around a Tyumi.Scene object and Tyumi will run it!
 - **SDL2 based platform** implementation for rendering, audio, and input events [package platform/sdl]
 - **2D cell-based canvas with drawing functions**.
 Canvas cells are square and support both full-width glyph drawing as well as half-width glyph drawing for writing denser text. [package gfx]
 - **Animation system**, for making things flash and move and just generally fun to look at.